marta-kapolka/pws_info-page/readme.md

 ### Challenges

 The biggest challenge I conquered was to **build a responsive table** presenting the calendar of events for current year.
-The main problem was how to present **dwo dimensional data** on narrow **mobile screen**.
+The main problem was to present **dwo dimensional data** on narrow **mobile screen**.

 In the table each record contains all the details about an event - name, date, location, organiser and so on.
 In mobile version I decided to group all the details of each event and present them in kind of an **accordion form**, preserving the HTML table structure.
 Table headers in each accordion field are provided in CSS as `::before` element to avoid multiplying content and accessibility issues.